raceup-electric/latte-Fsae/README.md

 >* Bounding boxes anchor points (red dots) stay always at 0 height, actions on bounding boxes have to be performed at 0 height accordingly (e.g: for translation of a box click & draw from the red dots center, whatever height the bounding lines have)

 ### UI utilities
-* **Colored label:** The color of the object's ID label indicated whether the bounding box is associated to a cluster or not (white if associated, red if not)
+* **Colored labels:** The color of the object's ID label indicated whether the bounding box is associated to a cluster or not (white if associated, red if not)
 * **Auto adjusting height** based on associated clusters